-Staff empowerment: Tailored training programs and community building
+Staff empowerment: Tailored training programs and community building intensively.

-When AI is on the agenda of a company's leadership, it usually gives the employees the support to work on associated projects intensively.
 We at EnBW create leadership's awareness by offering training for people being responsible for a team, product, or service.
 Here we go into detail on the opportunities and requirements of AI.
 The learning objective of this training is that the participants should understand the potential role of AI in their environment.
 This training can be augmented by specific ideation sessions or by an in-depth workshop determining the AI strategy for a particular department or product.